Black Folks Soul Food Candied Yams On The Stove

 • Next, Drain the sweet potato rounds in a colander.

-• Pour the syrup glaze over the sweet potatoes.
+• Pour the syrup glaze over the sweet potatoes and stir to coat the potato rounds.

-• Once the marshmallows are melted, turn off the Instant Pot and transfer your Black folks’ Southern candied yams recipe to a serving dish.
+• Once the marshmallows are melted, transfer your Southern soul food candied yams recipe to a serving dish, then serve and enjoy!

 Video